When Is the Best Time

 - However, he felt responsible for his workers.
 All of them had health insurance, including sick pay.
 He was an eccentric and lonely monarch but a romantic genius as well.
 It is assumed that he was gay, the reason that he was never married.

-- In the end, Ludwig became bankrupt; his palace was incomplete; just 20 of the planned 70 chambers were finished.
+- In the end, Ludwig became bankrupt; his palace was incomplete; just 20 of the planned 200 rooms were finished.
 He lost his joy of living.
 The ministers doubted his mental condition, tried to dethrone Ludwig, and detained Ludwig in his palace.

 - They declared him insane and brought him to Lake Starnberg, south of Munich, on the 10.
 June 1886.
 Three days later, his body was floating in the lake.
 His psychiatrist Bernhard von Gudden was also found dead.
 Pieces of evidence have shown that Ludwig did not murder his psychiatrist and committed suicide by drowning.
 Instead, Ludwig was shot in his back with two bullets.
 His doctor witnessed the crime and got murdered, too.

 - Already a few weeks later, Neuschwanstein was opened to the public.
-In 1892 the castle was completed but in a simple form.
+In 1892 the castle was completed but in a simple form having 6000 sqm of living space.

 - Ludwig was the last real king, and Neuschwanstein, the mirror of his soul.
 Today he is also called the fairy-tale king.

-- The maintenance of Neuschwanstein Castle is costly.
+- The maintenance of Neuschwanstein Castle is costly; built on a 150 m long rock.
 It gets renovated for four years in and outside until 2022 for roughly 20 million Euros.